VladimirGetsko/template/README.md

 # template

-Predefined starting template created to quickly get started with the framework bootstrap
+Predefined starting template created to quickly get started with the framework bootstrap.